Max Planck Institute for Evolutionary Anthropology: Early Homo sapiens

-Dating carried out by the Max Planck Institute for Evolutionary Anthropology in Leipzig revealed that the Jebel Irhoud site and its Homo sapiens fossils were far older than first thought.
+Dating carried out at the MPI EVA revealed that the Jebel Irhoud site and its Homo sapiens fossils were far older than first thought.
 Fresh excavations revealed the remains of at least five people and a number of stone tools.
 The finds included part of a skull, a jawbone, teeth, and limb bones that had come from three adults, a juvenile, and a child aged about seven and a half years old.

 The bones looked similar facially to those of humans today, but had much larger lower jaws and elongated braincases.
 They have similar features to a skull dating to 260,000 years ago that was found at the other end of the continent, in Florisbad, South Africa, which has been attributed to Homo sapiens on the basis of the Jebel Irhoud finds.